standardnotes/docs/docs/listed/styles.md

 }
 ```

-If you want to center your content, you'll want to add auto-widths for your left and right margins like this:
+If you want to center your content, you will want to set the left and right margins to have `auto` widths:

 ```css
 #content-container {